Clark's nursing program is located at Clark College at Washington State University Vancouver.

 All applications must be postmarked by:

-- April 1 for possible selection into the Fall class.
+- April 1 for possible selection to Fall class.

-- July 1 for possible selection into the Winter class.
+- July 1 for possible selection to Winter class.

-- September 1 for possible selection into the Spring class.
+- November 1 for possible selection into Spring class.

 Nursing Work Environment